 Don’t worry.
 We won’t pack too many things to see in your one day in HCMC since you may be exhausted from the long travels.

-Ideally, you’ll want to have at least 3 days or 5+ days in this city as you have more opportunity to explore at a leisurely pace and also take several day trips.
+Ideally, you’ll want to have at least 3 days or 5+ days in this city as you have more opportunities to explore at a leisurely pace and take several day trips.
 It’s a good reason to return to visit HCMC!

 How do we know so much about Ho Chi Minh?
-We’re in our second year (almost third year) of living in HCMC.
-We tend to follow this one day itinerary whenever we have family and guests visiting.
+We’re in our fifth year of living in HCMC.
+We tend to follow this one-day itinerary whenever we have family and guests visiting.

 Without further ado, continue reading this post so you can make the most of your Ho Chi Minh City 1 day visit.